The Death of Adolf Hitler: The Death of Adolf Hitler

-Hugo Blaschke's assistant Käthe Heusermann identified Hitler's dental remains on 11 May.
-Her analysis and its significance were retroactively added to the report as it was being converted from handwriting to type, despite being dated 8 May.
+Blaschke's assistant Käthe Heusermann identified Hitler's dental remains on 9 May, followed by her description and technician Fritz Echtmann's identification on 11 May.
+Heusermann's analysis and its significance were retroactively added to the report as it was being converted from handwriting to type, despite being dated 8 May.
 The upper dental remains consisted of a bridge of nine primarily gold teeth.
 (Note: According to Bezymenski, Käthe Heusermann (assistant to Hitler's dentist, Hugo Blaschke) noticed where the maxillary bridge had been sawn through (behind the second premolar) by Blaschke in 1944.)
 The lower jawbone fragment had 15 teeth, 10 of them largely or entirely artificial; (Note: Charlier et al. 2018 describes a number of upper and lower teeth as conglomerates of natural and artificial elements.
 Only the four lower incisors and the lower right first premolar were not largely bridgework.) it was found loose in the oral cavity, broken and burnt around the alveolar process, the bulge that encases the tooth sockets.
 (Note: Despite the mandible fragment being unattached to flesh, the tip of the burnt tongue is claimed to have been "locked between the teeth of the upper and lower jaws."
 Bezymenski says the alveolar processes of the "jawbone" they found were "broken in the back".)
 (Note: The dental remains were subsequently stored at the KGB's headquarters.
 By 2017, the jawbone fragment had separated into three pieces and Philippe Charlier confirmed the Soviet description.)
 Splinters of glass and a "thin-walled ampule" were claimed (in an appendum) to have been found in the mouth, apparently from a cyanide capsule, which was allegedly corroborated by a chemical test of internal organs and thus ruled to be the cause of death.
 Ranking Soviet forensicist Faust Shkaravsky declared that "No matter what is asserted ... our Commission could not detect any traces of a gun shot ...
 Hitler poisoned himself."

 A report by Klimenko records that on 13 May, Mengershausen stated that he watched Hitler and Braun's bodies burn for half an hour as well as their burial in the crater Hitler's dog Blondi was buried in, reportedly from a distance of 600 m, ten times the actual distance (and contrary to his later account of helping bury the remains).
 Mengershausen specified the crater, which Klimenko says was where Churakov found the remains of the couple and two dogs on an unspecified date in May.